Questfall/docs/quest-mining/completion/rpg-attributes/crafting.md

 Crafting is meant to support a real production strategy.
 A player focused on quest mining can still upgrade and merge items, but a player focused on Crafting should be able to do the same work much more efficiently and sell the result on the marketplace.

 {% hint style="info" %}
-The formulas for `Scrapping`, `Leveling`, and potion-style `Merging` are the current settled model. `Rarity` and `Quality` are marked below because their exact formulas are still being finalized.
+The formulas for all five Crafting traits are the current settled model.
+Gem distribution and Gem-to-Gem evolution are separate balance topics.
 {% endhint %}

 ***